ithrasil/rainbeat/README.md

 * src

-   In this catalog we have jsx React modules and SASS files
+   In this catalog are jsx React modules and SASS files